Even Kardashians Are Told to Freeze Their Eggs

 Scene 17:

 In the final scene of the season, Khloé and Kim have lunch.
-Kim first brags about being environmentally friendly by not having Kylie’s Lip Kit team reprint the 1.4 million Lip Kit caps that had an error on them; Khloé tells Kim that Leo DiCaprio would be proud.
+Kim first brags about being environmentally friendly by not having Kylie’s Lip Kit team reprint the 1.4 million lip kit caps that had an error on them; Khloé tells Kim that Leo DiCaprio would be proud.
 The real reason that the two sisters are out to lunch, though, is for Khloé to tell Kim her good news from Dr. Huang.
 After being off birth control, Khloé’s follicles nearly tripled, which means she shouldn’t have any issues conceiving.
 She also tells Kim that Dr. Huang still recommended that she freeze her eggs, just in case.
 Still, Khloé isn’t sure if she wants to get pregnant for herself or Kim right now, but knows that she does want to start a family with Tristan in the near future.
 Tristan, however, wants kids right now, and thinks expanding their family could also mean expanding Khloé’s brand with a Good American maternity line.
 Kim’s happy that her sister has found happiness, and knows that things will happen in the Lord’s time, for Khloé and the rest of their family.

 After a quick montage of the family’s success this year, the 13th season of Keeping Up With the Kardashians comes to an end.
 The final scene of the season was filmed on March 31, 2017.